+Premium Paid ( Dut

+1 st 2 nd 3rd

-Sect JC Class 3-Kit: This category is restricted to juniors (ages 8-13).
-Juniors are limited to two projects in this class.
-If two projects are entered, they must differ significantly (for example -a creature, a building or a vehicle).
+Kit: This category is restricted to juniors

+(ages 8 -13).
+Juniors are limited to two

+projects in this class.
+If two projects are

+entered, they must differ significantly (for

+example -a creature, a building or a

+vehicle).
 Youth must enter a completed kit.

-Original story must describe design process and describing play with the model.
-Judging criteria includes: completion, complexity (number of pieces), diagram (of the completed model and key elements labeled), explanation/story (explanation of the design process, difficulties and interesting elements; describe plan value, imaginative play, what steps could be taken to improve model) and overall presentation.
+Original story must describe design process

+and describing play with the model.
+Judging

+criteria includes: completion, complexity

+(number of pieces), diagram (of the

+completed model and key elements

+labeled), explanation/story (explanation of

+the design process, difficulties and

+interesting elements; describe plan value,

+imaginative play, what steps could be taken

+026 JC 00003 to improve model) and overall presentation.
+3.00 2.00 1.00

+Premium Paid Ot It

+1 st 2 nd 3rd

-Sect JC Class 4-Original Model: Youth are limited to two projects in this class, projects must differ significantly.
+026 JC 00004 Original Model: Youth are limited to two projects in this class, projects must differ significantly.
 The project can be a scene, diorama, model, building, vehicle, plants or creature.
-Judging criteria includes: completion, design (number of pieces, moving parts -gear systems, axle systems (wheels), hidden entrances, pulleys, joints, projectiles and hinged components; unity of design -originality, use of color, symmetry of creativity, fully developed concept diagrams - comprehensive and detailed: an overall diagram of the completed model with key elements labeled, of moving part(s) or independent component; explanation/story/written report -of design process, difficulties encountered and their solutions, description of play value, future expansion of project and overall presentation.

-Sect JC Class 5-Model Demonstrating a Mechanical Science Concept:

-Projects must be original, no kits and can include level arms, gears, pulleys, friction, belts, airfoils (flight, wind), catapults and load bearing bridges and beams.
-Science concepts can include energy transfer, stress analysis, Newton's laws, gravity, etc. Entries in this class must include a working model, an equation describing a principle of science, a labeled diagram of the project and written explanation of the science involved.
-Evaluation will also include presentation and visual impact of the project.
+Judging criteria includes: completion, design (number of pieces, moving parts -gear systems, axle systems (wheels), hidden entrances, pulleys, joints, projectiles and hinged components; unity of design -originality, use of color, symmetry of creativity, fully developed concept diagrams -comprehensive and detailed: an overall diagram of the completed model with key elements labeled, of moving part(s) or independent component; explanation/story/written report -of design process, difficulties encountered and their solutions, description of play value, future expansion of project and overall presentation.
+Model Demonstrating a Mechanical Science Concept: Projects must be original, no kits and can include level arms, gears, pulleys, friction, belts, airfoils (flight, wind), catapults and load bearing bridges and beams.
+Science concepts can include energy transfer, stress analysis, Newton's laws, gravity, etc. Entries in this class must include a working model, an equation describing a principle of science, a labled diagram of the project.
 Youth may conduct experiments with model and provide results in written report.
-Judging criteria includes: working model that demonstrates a principle of mechanical science, must move or work as necessary; scientific equation that relates the principle, including clear definition of each term with equation displayed; labeled diagram provided that labels major parts of the model and also notes how parts or movement relates to equation; written report (no more than two pages) which explains the principle and how model illustrates the principle (may include additional page of experimental results using the model); written explanation that explains design and construction of the model, including any difficulties and how they were overcome, description of the principle of mechanical science that is demonstrated, clear understanding of scientific principles and explanation of how the model illustrates principle; and overall visual impact of project as prepared for display, including attractiveness of display.
+Judging criteria includes: working model that demonstrates a principle of mechanical science, must move or work as necessary; scientific equation that relates the principle, including clear definition of each term with equation displayed; labeled diagram provided that labels major parts of the model and also notes how parts or movement relates to equation; written report (no more than two pages) which explains the principle and how model illustrates the principle (may include additional page of experimental results using the model); written explanation that explains design and construction of the model, including any difficulties and how they were overcome, description of the principle of mechanical science that is 1 st 1.00

+demonstrated, clear understanding of

+scientific principles and explanation of how

+the model illustrates principle; and overall

+visual impact of project as prepared for

+026 10 00005 2.00 2.00 1.00

+026 JC 00005 display, including attractiveness of display.
+3.00 2.00 1.00